MSCetin37/GenAIExamples/CodeGen/README.md

 | ------------ | --------------------------------------------------------------------------------------- |
 | LLM_MODEL_ID | [Qwen/Qwen2.5-Coder-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct) |

 [Qwen/Qwen2.5-Coder-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct) may be a gated model that requires submitting an access request through Hugging Face.
-You can replace it with another model.
+You can replace it with another model for m.
-Change the `LLM_MODEL_ID` below for your needs, such as: [deepseek-ai/deepseek-coder-6.7b-instruct](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct)
+Change the `LLM_MODEL_ID` below for your needs, such as: [Qwen/Qwen2.5-Coder-32-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct), [deepseek-ai/deepseek-coder-6.7b-instruct](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct)

 If you choose to use `meta-llama/CodeLlama-7b-hf` as LLM model, you will need to visit [here](https://huggingface.co/meta-llama/CodeLlama-7b-hf), click the `Expand to review and access` button to ask for model access.